How Frog’s designers created a socially acceptable wireless earbud in their spare time

 “There were times when wearing glasses was strange,” Nguyen said.
 “Now people embrace lenses for framing their faces.
 This could also be a fashion statement that frames your ear.”

-The design still has to be implemented as a product.
-To make it, the team would have to go through an engineering design project.
-The battery goes behind the ear, and hopefully, that won’t make the rings too heavy.
-But the team has made many different kinds of prototypes.
+The design still has to be implemented as a product, which would involve going through the usual engineering design steps.
+Because the battery goes behind the ear, there’s the possibility it could make the rings too heavy.
+But the team has made many different kinds of prototypes to address potential issues.

-Wrigley said that in addition to the directional speakers, each ring has four microphones so it can be aware of its surroundings (noise cancellation for voice calls, or active volume dimming if it thinks you’re in a conversation).
-It also has proximity sensors to know if you’re currently wearing them, and various sizes of silicone bands to custom-tailor the fit to your ear
+Wrigley said that in addition to the directional speakers, each ring has four microphones so it can be aware of its surroundings (noise cancellation for voice calls or active volume dimming if it thinks you’re engaged in a conversation).
+It also has proximity sensors so it knows if you’re currently wearing it, and various sizes of silicone bands to custom-tailor the fit to your ear.

-The Unum name came from E Pluribus Unum, the Latin phrase that means “out of many, one.”
+The name Unum came from E Pluribus Unum, the Latin phrase that means “out of many, one.”
 It’s on our currency and the Great Seal for the U.S.

 As for what Frog plans to do with it, Wrigley said, “This is a concept to provoke conversation.
 Everyone was so closed off, particularly when they’re riding bikes.
 How unsafe is it to not be listening?”